juniornff/ssbu-matchups-tracker/README.md

 ## Future Plans

+- **Restructure the project** Implement a Blueprints and Services framework.
+This will make the project easier to maintain and expand.
+In addition to allowing the implementation of isolated tests.
 - **MySQL Database Integration:** Enable the option to use MySQL as a database alternative to SQLite.
 - **External User Authentication Methods:** Implement a secure user login methods (e.g., OAuth) to ensure an easier and safer way to access the application.